Théo Arribagé

 Théo Arribagé (born 9 October 2000) is a French professional tennis player, who specializes in doubles.
-He has a career-high ATP doubles ranking of world No. 48 achieved on 18 August 2025.
-He has won one ATP Tour and ten ATP Challenger titles.
+He has a career-high ATP doubles ranking of world No. 19 achieved on 10 August 2026.

+Arribagé has won seven ATP Tour doubles titles.
+He also earned ten doubles trophies at Challenger-level.

 Career

 2023: ATP Tour debut

 In February, Arribagé made his ATP main draw debut at the 2023 Open Sud de France after entering the doubles main draw as alternates with Luca Sanchez.
 In June, Arribagé won his first Grand Slam match at the 2023 French Open, partnering with Luca Sanchez, after receiving a wildcard for the main draw.

 2024: Wimbledon debut

 Arribagé also received a wildcard for the 2024 French Open partnering with Dan Added.
 Arribagé also made his Wimbledon debut, partnering with Marcus Daniell but lost in the first round to Julian Cash and Robert Galloway.

-2025: Maiden ATP Tour title
+2025–2026: Maiden ATP title, New partnership, Top 30

-In February, Arribagé won his maiden ATP title in Buenos Aires partnering with Guido Andreozzi.
+In February 2025, Arribagé won his maiden ATP title in Buenos Aires partnering with Guido Andreozzi.
 The pair defeated Rafael Matos and Marcelo Melo in the final.

+With new partner Albano Olivetti, Arribagé won four doubles titles, including the biggest title of his career, the ATP 500 2026 Dallas Open, defeating top seeds Marcel Granollers and Horacio Zeballos.